Web design for tradesmen — why trade businesses in the UK need a proper website in 2026, by AJ Web Design Cambridge

 Cambridge has a lot of trade businesses competing for the same local customers.
 AJ Web Design is based here and specialises in web design for tradesmen in Cambridge and Cambridgeshire.
 Most of them rely on word of mouth, Checkatrade, or MyBuilder.
 A website gives you a direct channel that you own — no commission, no platform fees, no competing with fifty other quotes.

 AJ Web Design is based in Cambridge and specialises in websites for local trade businesses.
-Recent projects include Istanbul Barbers Cambridge and Raquel NutriFit — both designed, built, and live within a week.
+Recent projects include Revive Massage Cambourne and Raquel NutriFit — both designed, built, and live within a week.

 Every site I build includes local schema markup so Google knows you're a real business in Cambridge, not a directory listing or a national chain.
 That matters more than most web designers realise.